krzentner/language-world/data/text-davinci-003/goal_md/peg-insert-side-0.md

     Steps:  1.
-Put gripper above the peg  2.
-Grab the peg with the gripper  3.
-Line the peg up with the hole  4.
-Slide the peg sideways into the hole
+Put gripper near peg  2.
+Push peg with gripper such that peg is slightly above the hole  3.
+Insert the peg into the hole
-- When the robot's gripper is not above the peg, move the robot's gripper until the robot's gripper is above the peg
+    If the gripper isn't near the peg, move it to the peg.
-- When peg is not left of the robot's gripper and peg is not forward aligned with the robot's gripper, move the robot's gripper until the robot's gripper is forward aligned with the peg and the robot's gripper is closed
+    - When the robot's gripper is not near the peg, move the robot's gripper until the robot's gripper is near the peg If the gripper is near the peg, we can start pushing it.
-- When peg is horizontally aligned with hole, move the robot's gripper until the robot's gripper is above the peg
+    - When the robot's gripper is near the peg, move the robot's gripper such that the peg is slightly above the hole so as to not dislodge it
+    Once the peg is slightly above the hole, we can try to insert the peg into the hole.
-- When the robot's gripper is forward aligned with the peg and the peg is not horizontally aligned with hole, move the robot's gripper until the robot's gripper is horizontally aligned with hole
+    - When the robot's gripper has the peg slightly above the hole, move the robot's gripper such that the peg is inserted into the hole